Women were already unequal in the world of global health. The pandemic made it worse

 The pandemic needs to be a "break in history" that makes us reevaluate what's important to us, Keeling said.
 "We don't have to keep relearning the same lessons."

-Here are five obstacles the report cites standing in the way of gender equality in health care.
+Here are five obstacles the experts say stand in the way of gender equality in health care.

 1. Men are still leaders in an industry dominated by women — and the pandemic made it worse.